-Australia introduced emergency measures in September 2002 after the identification and description of Phytophthora ramorum as the causal agent of Sudden oak death (SOD) in the United States of America (USA), and Ramorum blight of ornamentals including Rhododendron and Viburnum in Europe (Werres et al. 2001).
+Australia introduced emergency measures in September 2002 after the identification and description of Phytophthora ramorum as the causal agent of Sudden oak death (SOD) in the United States of America (USA), and Ramorum blight of ornamentals including Rhododendron and Viburnum species in Europe (Werres et al. 2001).
 At this time, the importation of P. ramorum host material from countries where the pathogen is known to occur was restricted to tissue cultures only.
-The implementation of these measures effectively prohibited imports of host material that cannot be easily propagated through tissue culture from countries where P. ramorum is present.
+The implementation of these measures effectively prohibited imports of host material that cannot be easily propagated through tissue cultures from countries where P. ramorum is present.
 This policy was generally supported and accepted by industry as the pathogen was newly described, its epidemiology was unknown, no reliable detection method was available and the economic consequences of the pathogen were high.

-In 2013, the department revised the import conditions for a limited number of genera that cannot easily be propagated by tissue culture, as the Australian nursery industry had requested that the department review the existing policy and develop a new protocol based on updated information.
-Following the finalisation of this review, it was determined that dormant unrooted cuttings and budwood of a limited number of genera could be imported from countries where P. ramorum is known to occur, subject to strict import conditions.
+In 2013, the department revised the import conditions for a limited number of genera that cannot easily be propagated by tissue cultures, as the Australian nursery industry had requested that the department review the existing policy and develop a new protocol based on updated information.
+Following the finalisation of the 2013 review, it was determined that dormant cuttings and budwood of a limited number of genera could be imported from countries where P. ramorum is known to occur, subject to strict import conditions.

-Surveys conducted in response to P. ramorum outbreaks identified several new species of Phytophthora including P. kernoviae, P. nemorosa and P. pseudosyringae (Schwingle et al. 2006; Martin & Tooley 2003; Webber 2008; Wickland et al. 2008; Fichtner et al. 2011).
-These Phytophthora species share a similar host range and geographic range with P. ramorum (Webber 2008; Martin et al. 2004; Linzer & Garbelotto 2008; Wickland et al. 2008).
+Surveys conducted in response to P. ramorum outbreaks identified several new species of Phytophthora including P. kernoviae, P. nemorosa and P. pseudosyringae (Martin & Tooley 2003; Schwingle et al. 2006; Webber 2008; Wickland et al. 2008; Fichtner et al. 2011).
+These Phytophthora species share a similar host range and geographic range with P. ramorum (Martin et al. 2004; Linzer & Garbelotto 2008; Webber 2008; Wickland et al. 2008).
 Additionally, symptoms caused by these Phytophthora species are indistinguishable from those caused by P. ramorum (Martin & Tooley 2003).
-Therefore, this review will also consider the newly identified Phytophthora species, including P. kernoviae, P. nemorosa and P. pseudosyringae, which share hosts with P. ramorum.
+Therefore, this review also considered the newly identified Phytophthora species, including P. kernoviae, P. nemorosa and P. pseudosyringae.